atinafabebe1/TMS_WKU/README.md

 # TMS_WKU
-WKU-TMS is a Transport Management System for College that is built with MongoDB, Express, React and Node.js.
+WKU-TMS is a Transport Management System for the College that is built with MongoDB, Express, React, and Node.js.
 It is designed to provide an efficient and reliable way of managing transportation services for students and staff at a college.
 ## Features
 - Scheduling of trips,
 - Monitoring of driver performance and vehicles,